Ryeqo 40mg/1mg/0.5mg film-coated tablets

 Effects on pituitary and ovarian hormones

 After administration of relugolix, rapid, dose-dependent decreases in circulating concentrations of LH, FSH, and estradiol are observed.
 Near maximum decreases in estradiol concentrations is noted with a 40-mg dose to within the postmenopausal range.
 Across clinical studies, average estradiol concentrations were consistently maintained at least 10 pg/mL higher with Ryeqo compared with relugolix alone.
-In the phase 3 clinical studies with Ryeqo, median estradiol predose concentrations after 24 weeks were approximately 33 pg/mL, corresponding with estradiol concentrations associated with the early follicular phase of the menstrual cycle.
-Progesterone levels were maintained at < 3.0 ng/mL with Ryeqo.
+In the phase 3 clinical studies, in patients with uterine fibroids, with Ryeqo, median estradiol predose concentrations after 24 weeks were approximately 33 pg/mL, and in those with endometriosis were approximately 38 pg/mL corresponding with estradiol concentrations associated with the early follicular phase of the menstrual cycle.
+Progesterone levels in both populations were maintained at < 3.0 ng/mL with Ryeqo.

 Effects on ovulatory function